 Aside from patient calls, WWMAA provided support to the Wildfires of 1995, TWA 800 Recovery Effort, and was the official emergency standby crew for NASA Space Shuttle launches, at Francis S Gabreski Airport if an emergency landing was required.
 WWMAA also provided logistical support to affected communities from Hurricane Katrina.

 In 2011 WWMAA formed the Westhampton Ambulance Junior Company and introduced High School students to EMS and community service.
-WWMAA also offers an associate membership to individuals who work in our service area but don’reside and can offer time for patient calls.
+WWMAA also offers associate membership to individuals who work in our service area but don’t reside and can offer time for patient calls.

 WWMAA established a BERT team (bike emergency response team) in 2004 to provide rapid access to remote areas, mass gatherings, sporting events, parades, and other special events.

-On Saturday November 30 Westhampton Ambulance remembered and honored long time and recently departed member Barbara Mitchell.
+On Saturday, November 30 Westhampton Ambulance remembered and honored a long time and recently departed member Barbara Mitchell.

 Westhampton Ambulance would like to recognize Dave McClure for his efforts to secure the memorial stone from South Fork Stone and Mason, Mr. Eric Thompson, who not only donated the stone but fashioned it so that it could accommodate the plaque.
 Also, member Frank Velaszuez, who donated his time and resources to design the site.

 Barbara’s memorial lying under a weeping cherry faces the sun and is the first to greet members and guests as they arrive.
 Because of Barbara, our community is a safer and better place to live.
 We miss you Barbara and are so ever grateful for your contributions.